-Daily duties begin around 8am and tasks at the sanctuary are varied, with all aspects of the program carried out on rotation to ensure that everybody gets involved in the full range of experiences available.
+Duties begin each day around 8am and tasks at the sanctuary are varied, with a mixture of work, fun and educational half-day sessions carried out on rotation to ensure that everybody gets involved in the full range of experiences available.
 You can expect to be involved with some or all of the following:

 Cleaning and maintenance of animal enclosures